andybp85/clean-code-workspace/chap14/README.md

 to run on changes, and turns out there's a `Toggle auto-test` button in IntelliJ's test runner (as opposed to having a `--watch` arg, like Jest).
 One thing that Bob doesn't mention specifically is that we've now inlined the `isxxxSchemaElement` methods, so I deleted them.

+### ArgsException module

+Finally moving stuff out of the one giant class!
+This also let me use `ArgsException` in my driver.